On this page:

-For more information about repairs in rooming houses, view:
+For more information about repairs in rooming houses, view Repairs in rental properties.

 Entry rights to rooms

-For information about your entry rights and obligations, view Landlord or agent right to enter the property.
+For information about your entry rights and obligations, view When a rooming house operator can enter a room.

 For information about inspections, view Rooming house inspections.

 Residents have a right to privacy, peace and quiet.
 This means that they must not unnecessarily disturb other residents.